Accessories and Environmental Enrichment

-If you are not convinced to make your own from natural accessories then a half log hut like this one at Amazon will do the trick.
+If you are not convinced to make your own from natural accessories then purchase a half log hut from Amazon.

 Burrows should be placed on the cool end of the habitat.
 If the bearded dragon remains in the burrow and does not seek time under UVB light then it could be going into brumation, it could simply want some time resting, it could be quite stressed and in need of a better environment or it could be ill.
 Removing the burrow when it is being used is not conducive to its emotional well being.
 Seek veterinary assistance if you believe it could be ill (including with parasites) or just allow it to rest if it is well.
 It is capable of regulating its own UVB if it is healthy.
 If it is not behaving normally, then review what you are doing.

 Another place to save money is the water and food dishes.
 The water dish can simply be the base of a pot plant.
 It does not need to stay in the habitat, simply offer water during the hottest parts of the day and remove the water later.
 Or if the habitat is suitable and care is taken then water can stay in the habitat.